shuupsy/laravel_projet_CrecheV2/README.md

 ### About the project

-We decided de create a tracking app for babies in nurseries.
+We decided to create a tracking app for babies in nurseries.
 This can be used by :

 - **the nurses** : for an easy and quick management of each baby (arrival time, number of nappies left,...) and automation of some tasks
 - **the parents** : for a quick follow-up of the child with a diary, which is updated at each event of the day